-Looking for a lodge or static caravan at Ashbourne Heights in Derbyshire?
-This popular park is open to families who wish to explore the countryside and historic towns across the county.
+Ashbourne Heights in Derbyshire is a popular park open to families who wish to explore the countryside and historic towns across the county.
 Backing onto the Peak District, the holiday resort is also well-known for its various facilities and amenities, built and arranged with families and couples in mind.
 It is also close to many local villages and towns in the vicinity, offering a central base for many Derbyshire holidays.

 Ashbourne Heights is part of the countryside walks along the Tissington Trail and is surrounded by local greenery and parkland.
 The park offers visitors many modern facilities and leisure amenities.
 It is built to offer an inclusive holiday experience, with many options for staying in the community for short periods.
 The park may appeal to those holidaymakers looking for local adventure trails and rugged walks, as well as close links to some of the county’s best-known attractions and resorts.